AdminTurnedDevOps/AdminTurnedDevOps/README.md

 <div>
  <p>
-Michael Levan is a seasoned engineer and consultant in the Kubernetes and Cyber Security space who spends his time working with startups and enterprises around the globe on Kubernetes consulting, training, and content creation.
+Michael Levan is a seasoned engineer and consultant in the Kubernetes and Security space who spends his time working with startups and enterprises around the globe on Kubernetes consulting, training, and content creation.
 He is a trainer, 4x published author, podcast host, international public speaker, CNCF Ambassador, and was part of the Kubernetes v1.28 and v1.31 Release Team.

 - 🔭 I’m currently working on all things consulting, content, and training around Kubernetes and Security.